915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

 This variable should be treated as read\-only by the user.
-Donât explicitly
+Don’t explicitly
-assign a value to it â you would create an independent local variable with the
+assign a value to it — you would create an independent local variable with the
 same name masking the built\-in variable with its magic behavior.